desmos-labs/docs/docs/02-developers/04-developer-faq.md

 ---
 id: faq
 title: F.A.Q
-sidebar_position: 6
+sidebar_position: 4
 ---

 # FAQs

 ## General Concepts
 ### What is a transaction?
 As you know, the blockchain can be seen as a decentralized state machine that stores a state.
-A transaction is the method used by clients to tell the chain that some operations must be taken to change such current state.
+A transaction is the method used by clients to trigger state-changes inside the blockchain.

-Every transaction is composed of some common data (such as the account data of the sender, a `memo`, etc.) but the most important parts are [messages](#what-is-a-message).
+To know more about transactions inside the cosmos-SDK based blockchains, check the documentation [here](https://docs.cosmos.network/main/core/transactions.html).

 ### What is a message?
-A (transaction) message is the method that allows you to specify what action(s) should be done inside a transaction to change the current chain state.
-For example, inside Desmos we can use messages to tell the chain to store a new post, add a like to a post, comment on an existing post and many more.
+A (transaction) message is the method that allows you to specify which action(s) should be taken inside a transaction to change the current chain state.
+For example, inside Desmos we can use messages to tell the chain to create a profile, store a post, report a user, etc..

-To know more about all the different messages types and the associated actions that allow you to do, please go to the __transactions__ section.
+To know more about all the available messages inside Desmos Modules check the __Developers__ section.

 ### How do I send a transaction?
 Sending a transaction is pretty straight forward.
 All what you need to have is access to an instance of an HD wallet associated with a Desmos account having some `desmos` tokens inside.
 Once you have it, you simply need to: